 Baldwin talks about his own explorations into slavehood and what it means to be a slave versus a bottom.
 Slavecraft is broken up into multiple essays that go on to cover surrender, deepening slavery, four principles of slavehood, and how to deal with fear.

 Keep an eye out for a review of Slavecraft in the future.

 If you’re interested in reading about the subculture of leather, this is the book for you.
 Centered on the gay male leather community, Urban Aboriginals explores spiritual, emotional, and cultural aspects of what makes up leather culture.
 Knowing our history is important, even as leather evolves and changes shape today.

 To Love, To Obey, To Serve by V.M.
 Johnson

 If you spend time in the leather community, you’ll eventually learn that there are some names that people reference constantly.
 Vi Johnson is one of them.
 Affectionately known as Mama Vi, she published her real diary entries from her time exploring BDSM, slavery, and both the joys and frustrations of this lifestyle.

 I will give a heads up that some of this book may be difficult for people to read.
 What we might consider unethical or non-consensual today, and thus upsetting, wasn’t questioned.
-Mama Vi has spoken about this herself but I think it is worth being uncomfortable.
-First-hand accounts are absolutely priceless for understanding where BDSM has evolved from.
+Mama Vi has spoken about this herself but I think it worth being uncomfortable.
+First hand accounts are absolutely priceless for understanding where BDSM has evolved from.

 I hope this list gives you a little inspo for reading materials.
 Make sure you check out my BDSM Books page for even more wonderful books and my reviews.